netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ~~~
 {:#fig-vn title="Versioned Nodes.
 Server lookup of dscp txid gives
 4711, as closest ancestor is ace R7 with txid 4711.
 Since the
-server's and client's txid match, the etag value is '=', and
+server's and client's txid match, the txid value is '=', and
 the leaf value is pruned."}

 Here, the server looks up the closest ancestor node that is a